Gajol/DataVisualization/Seattle-Robbery-Trends.md

 The below image shows how robberies in Seattle...

+Seattle Robberies By Day Of Week:
-[ Seattle Robberies By Day Of Week ] (https://github.com/Gajol/DataVisualization/blob/master/Robbery-DOW-Month.png)
+![ Seattle Robberies By Day Of Week ] (https://github.com/Gajol/DataVisualization/blob/master/Robbery-DOW-Month.png)

 Paragraphs are separated
 by a blank line.